 It is anticipated that in order to be in a position to benefit fully from economies of scale and to continue to have a significant educational impact over a number of institutions, the MAT needs to work towards having an overall total student number of approximately 10,000 (likely to be between 15 and 20 institutions, of all phases and sizes).
 It must also be measured growth, incorporating schools with significant school improvement capacity, as well as those that are vulnerable at the point of entry into the MAT.

-Directors agreed the following growth principles in AY2019-20:
+Directors have agreed the following growth principles: